wncoder/wix/v3manual/src/documents/documentation/manual/v3/howtos/redistributables_and_install_checks/install_dotnet.html.md

 Applications written using the .NET Framework often need to bundle the .NET framework and install it with their application.
 Wix 3.6 and later makes this easy with Burn.

 ## Step 1: Create a bundle for your application
-Follow the instructions in [Building Installation Package Bundles](~/bundle/index.html)
+Follow the instructions in [Building Installation Package Bundles](../../bundle/index.html)

 ## Step 2: Add a reference to one of the .Net PackageGroups
 <ol>
 <li>Add a reference to WixNetFxExtension to your bundle project</li>
 <li>Add a PayloadGroupRef element to your bundle&apos;s chain that references the .Net package required by your application.
-For a full list see <a href="~/customactions/wixnetfxextension.html">WixNetfxExtension</a>.
+For a full list see [WixNetfxExtension](../../customactions/wixnetfxextension.html).
 Ensure that the PayloadGroupRef is placed before any other packages that require .Net.</li>
 <pre>
 <font size="2" color="#0000FF">&lt;</font><font size="2" color="#A31515">Chain</font><font size="2" color="#0000FF">&gt;
     &lt;</font><font size="2" color="#A31515">PackageGroupRef</font><font size="2" color="#0000FF"> </font><font size="2" color="#FF0000">Id</font><font size="2" color="#0000FF">=</font><font size="2">"</font><font size="2" color="#0000FF">NetFx45Web</font><font size="2">"</font><font size="2" color="#0000FF">/&gt;